joelhawksley/identity/components/slides.md

 ^ Made it difficult to reason about data flow

-^ and Failed basic Ruby code standards
+^ and failed basic Ruby code standards

 ---